Endu22/Reference-vs-non-reference-types/README.md

 The heap requires garbage collection.
 In `C#` this is done automatically but in languages such as `C` or `C++` the garbage collection has to be done manually.

 # Threads:
 Every thread in a program has its own stack.
 A method call is equal to one "stack frame".
 When a method is called an activation record is added to the stack frame.
-It contains the methods parameters, local variables and a return address so that the programmme knows where to jump to next.
+It contains the methods parameters, local variables and a return address so that the program knows where to jump to next.